-Stunning views of the Canadian Rockies and Banff National Park await adventurers in Canmore.
-Get your adrenaline pumping while racing through some of the most stunning scenery in North America.
+Stunning views of the Canadian Rockies and Banff National Park await adventurers in Can.
+Get your adrenalin pumping while racing through some of the most stunning scenery in North America.

 Did you know over 80% of the Yukon is wilderness?
-We know plenty of mushers will be more than excited to show you their stunning backyard.
+We know plenty of mushers will be excited to show you their stunning backyard.

 You might need to brush up on your French before venturing to “the beautiful province.”
 Here’s the first lesson, traîneau à chiens means dog sled.

 While lobster may be the first thing you think of when you hear Maine, it definitely shouldn’t be the last.
-The great outdoors is calling your name from the Pine Tree State and what better way to experience it then by being led through the Mahoosuc Mountain area by a well-trained (and adorable) dog team.
+The great outdoors is calling your name from the e Tree State and what better way to experience it than by being led through the Mahoosuc Mountain area by a well-trained (and adorable) dog team.

 The Land of 10,000 Lakes is chalked full of scenic routes through state forests and other extraordinary wilderness any adventurer would be thrilled to explore.
 Minnesota is sure to provide an un-fur-gettable experience for travelers.